srinivassaitangudu/helpers1/docs/work_tools/all.devops_docker.how_to_guide.md

 ### Prod

 - A `prod` image is used to run a system by final users
-  - E.g., the linter inside `dev_tools`, some prod system inside Airflow
+  - E.g., Linter inside `helpers`, some prod system inside Airflow
 - It is self-contained (i.e., it has no dependencies) since it contains everything required to run a system
   - E.g., OS, Python packages code, code